Contact a Librarian

 The National Geographic Society's map and geographical information site contains maps, profiles, and facts about the countries of the world.

 Access to issues of the National Post from 1998 to the present (delayed 1 day) is provided here.

-This site provides citations and abstracts to current and historic First Nations health research Canada and the United States.
+This site provides citations and abstracts to current and historic First Nations and Aboriginal health research from Canada and the United States.
 This extensive collection includes articles, reports, and surveys dating back to 1652.

 Naxos Music Library provides access to more than 30,000 recordings on the Naxos and Marco Polo music labels, as well as selected recordings from other labels.
 This collection provides access to music in a range of different genres, including classical, world and gospel.